cncf/tag-observability/whitepaper.md

 Undoubtedly the observability space is complex.
 As you learned from previous sections, to know more about the state and behaviour of the software we run, we collect different data types, from different angles, with different intervals and pipelines: metrics, logs, traces, profiles and core dumps.

 The first question that comes to mind is, why would we ever create so many types?
 Can't we have just one "catch-them-all" thing?
 The problem is we can't.
 In the same way, we can't have a single bicycle that works efficiently on both asphalt roads and off-roads.
-Each type of signal is highly specialized for its purpose. __Metrics__ are centered around real-time, reliable and cheap monitoring and analytics -- a foundation for the reliable system.
+Each type of signal is highly specialized for its purpose. __Metrics__ are centered around reliable and cheap monitoring and analytics at scale -- a foundation for the reliable system.
 We collect __log lines__ that give us more insight into smaller details about the running system for more context.
 At some point, the details form a request tree, so __distributed tracing__ comes into play with its spans and cross-process context propagation.
 Sometimes we must dive deeper and jump into __performance application profiles__ to check what piece of code is inefficient and uses an unexpected amount of resources.
 Capturing __core dumps__ offers valuable insights into application crashes.

 Having just one signal is rarely enough for a full, convenient observability story.
 For example, it might be too expensive to put too many details into __metrics__ (cardinality), and it's too expensive to __trace__ every possible operation reliably with near-real-time latency required for alerting.
 That is why many organizations aim to install and leverage multiple signals for their observability story.